Maharishi Mahesh Yogi: Early life

 Mahesh studied physics at Allahabad University and earned a degree in 1942.
-While a few sources say that he worked at the Gun Carriage Factory in Jabalpur for some time,Coplin, Ch.2, footnote 74 most report that in 1941 he became an administrative secretary to the Shankaracharya of the Jyotir Math, Swami Brahmananda Saraswati (also known as Guru Dev, which means "divine teacher")Humes, pp. 59–60. and took a new name, Bal Brahmachari Mahesh.
+While a few sources say that he worked at the Gun Carriage Factory in Jabalpur for some time, most report that in 1941 he became an administrative secretary to the Shankaracharya of the Jyotir Math, Swami Brahmananda Saraswati (also known as Guru Dev, which means "divine teacher") and took a new name, Bal Brahmachari Mahesh.
 Coplin refers to bala brahmachari as both a title and a name and considers that it "identified him as a fully dedicated student of spiritual knowledge and life-long celibate ascetic."
 Brahmananda insisted that before accepting Mahesh as a pupil he must first complete his university degree and get permission from his parents.
 The Maharishi recalls how it took about two and a half years to attune himself to the thinking of Brahmananda Saraswati and to gain "a very genuine feeling of complete oneness".
 At first Brahmachari Mahesh performed common chores but gained trust and became Guru Dev's "personal secretary" and "favored pupil".
 He was trusted to take care of the bulk of Swami Brahmananda Saraswati's correspondence without direction and was also sent out to give public speeches on Vedic (scriptural) themes.
 The Maharishi said his life truly began in 1940, at the feet of his master, when he learned the secret of swift and deep meditation.